monkoose/nvlime/CONTRIBUTING.md

 - ;; - nested comments inside some scope
 - ; - for comments at the end of a line

-`?` at the start of an argument represents optional arguments. `?` at the end used for arguments or functions returning boolean value (example: `buf-exists?` should answer question `Is buffer exists?`)
+`?` at the end used for arguments or functions returning boolean value (example: `buf-exists?` should answer question `Is buffer exists?`)

-Exported function's docstring should follow fennel convention - string right after its definition.
-Local function's docstring should be a comment above it's definition.
+All public function's should have docstrings.